CORRESPONDENCE CARDS & NOTE CARDS

 Whilst personalised correspondence cards tend to be printed with the sender’s personal details, a note card is often devoid of personalisation and in its place there might be a monogram or a small motif or a device that is either significant for, or appeals to, the sender.
 These cards also tend to have more decorative elements included on them and can sometimes have pattern on the front face or filling the rear of the card.
 Some of our own Pemberly Fox designs have exactly this combination and include a small motif on the front of the card and all-over pattern on the reverse of the card.
 A notelet on the other hand, whilst it may include the sender’s name on the front or some form of pattern or decoration, takes the form of a folded card with the interior most often left blank to provide space for you to write your personal message.
 In the event that you are not looking for any printed cards then we do also have a collection of blank cards and envelopes

 I would like some personalised correspondence cards printed by Pemberly Fox.
 How do I place my order?

-We have created a number of example designs to help you identify what style and layout appeals to you and we have also created matching designs within our visiting card and writing paper collections.
+We have created a number of example designs to help you identify what style and layout appeals to you and we have also created matching designs within our visiting card and writing paper collections which can be found on our personalised stationery sets page.
 Once you have selected the design that it closest to the type of card that you would like us to print, please follow our simple order process to provide us with the information that you wish to feature on the card and any font and ink colour choices that you might be prompted to make.
 Once we have received your order we will prepare a preliminary setting proof for you, which we will email to you for your review.
 Once you are happy with your proof and have approved it for printing, expect the production cycle to take approximately 7 to 10 working days after which we will contact you to arrange for either collection or despatch.